Florida Stare looks to fix third-down shortcomings vs ULM

 “We can’t get into those situations,” Blackman said.
 “We’ve got to make sure we hit it good on first and second down and gain yards so we can put ourselves in third and manageable.”

-Some other things to watch on Saturday when Florida State hosts Louisana-Monroe:
+Some other things to watch on Saturday when Florida State hosts Louisiana-Monroe:

 DEMOTED DB